MethodExists/mongo-driver/README.md

   it overrides existing document body for new one.

 ### Params
-  -collection   <string> collection name
+- collection   *string* collection name
-  -document     <object> key/value pair where key is field name, it must have _id field.
+- document     *object* key/value pair where key is field name, it must have _id field.

 ### Returns
-  -promise of
-    -document   <object> returns the same document it was delivered
+- promise of document   *object* returns the same document it was delivered

 ### Basic usage
 ```
 db.saveComplete(